RTEMS/rtems-docs/user/bsps/arm/beagle.rst

 beagle
 ======

-This BSP supports four variants, `beagleboardorig`, `beagleboardxm`, `beaglebonewhite` and `beagleboneblack`.
+This BSP supports four variants, `beagleboardorig` (for the original BeagleBoard), `beagleboardxm` (for the BeagleBoard-xM), `beaglebonewhite` (for the original BeagleBone) and `beagleboneblack` (for the BeagleBone Black).
+The `beagleboneblack` should also work for the PocketBeagle.

+Currently the only distinction in the BSP are between the `beagleboards` and the `beaglebones`, but the 4 names are specified in case hardware-specific distinctions are made in the future, so this can be done without changing the usage.

+Note that the `beagleboards` are not well tested because the hardware isn't available any more.
+Expect that some drivers won't work out of the box.

 The basic hardware initialization is not performed by the BSP.
 A boot loader with device tree support must be used to start the BSP, e.g., U-Boot.

-TODO(These drivers are present but not documented yet):

- *  Clock driver.
- *  Network Interface Driver.
- *  SDcard driver.
- *  GPIO Driver.
- *  Console driver.
- *  PWM Driver.
- *  RTC driver.

 Boot via U-Boot
 ---------------